quantumsim/quantumsim/README.md

 Note that these two probabilities do not have to sum up to one, they are the total probability of this outcome, taking into account the selected outcomes of all previous measurements.

-Then we can select the outcome of the measurement arbitrarily:
+Then we can select the outcome of the measurement arbitrarily, for instance selected using p0, p1 and a source of randomness:

       sdm.project_measurement("Q1", state=0)